tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 <p>In order for individual circuits to transfer information, they must share a common communication protocol.
 There are 2 types of communication protocol: parallel and serial.</p>
 <ul>
 <li>Parallel interfaces transfer multiple bits at the same time.
 They usually require buses of data - transmitting across 8, 16, or more wires.
 Parallel communication is fast, straightforward, and easy to implement.
 But it requires many more input/output lines which can become impractical.</li>
 <li>Serial interfaces stream their data, one single bit at a time.
 These interfaces can operate on as little as 1 wire, usually never more than 4 wires.
 The main advantage of serial communication is the cheaper cost of the entire embedded system and the ability to exchange data over a long distance.
-Some examples of serial communication architectures: SPI, Ethernet, USB, etc.</li>
+Some examples of serial communication protocols: SPI, UART, I2C, etc. <a href="https://www.seeedstudio.com/blog/2019/09/25/uart-vs-i2c-vs-spi-communication-protocols-and-uses/">Here</a> we can find more detailed information about the differences between them.</li>
 </ul>
 <p></p>

 <h5>Available ISPs at Fab Lab Barcelona</h5>
-<p><strong>In-circuit programmer (ICP):</strong> also known as in-system programmer (ISP) or serial programmer, allows micro-controllers to be programmed while installed in a complete system, rather than requiring the chip to be programmed prior to being installed.</p>
+<p><strong>In-circuit programmer (ICP):</strong> also known as in-system programmer (ISP) or serial programmer, allows micro-controllers to be programmed while installed in a complete system, rather than requiring the chip to be programmed prior to being installed.
+Micro-controllers are usually programmed through an ISP unless there is a bootloader (a piece of firmware) in the micro-controller that allows installing new firmware without the need of an external programmer.</p>
 <p>For the different types of chips, there are different programmers.
 At Fab Lab Barcelona, we have:</p>
 <ul>
-<li>FabISP programmer</li>
+<li><a href="http://fab.cba.mit.edu/content/archive/projects/fabisp/">FabISP</a> programmer: an ISP for AVR micro-controllers, designed for production within a Fab Lab.
+Programming can be done through <a href="https://www.nongnu.org/avrdude/">avrdude</a>.</li>
-<li>FTDI SERIAL with UPDI adapter</li>
+<li>FTDI SERIAL with UPDI adapter.
+The <a href="https://en.wikipedia.org/wiki/FTDI">FTDI</a> is a USB to Serial converter which allows for a simple way to connect <a href="https://en.wikipedia.org/wiki/Transistor%E2%80%93transistor_logic">TTL</a> interface devices to USB.
+The UPDI is an interface for external programming and on-chip debugging of newer ATtiny and ATmega devices.</li>
-<li>CMSIS-DAP with SWD adapter</li>
+<li>CMSIS-DAP with SWD adapter.
+CMSIS-DAP is an on-board interface chip, providing direct USB connection from a board to a debugger running on a host computer on one side, and access the <a href="https://arm-software.github.io/CMSIS_5/DAP/html/index.html">DAP</a> of a micro-controller via 5-pin <a href="https://en.wikipedia.org/wiki/JTAG">JTAG</a> or 2-pin <a href="https://www.silabs.com/community/mcu/32-bit/knowledge-base.entry.html/2014/10/21/serial_wire_debugs-qKCT">SWD</a> on the other side.</li>
 </ul>
 <p>That's it, enough knowledge for this week.
 In 2 weeks, I will try to learn more about how to understand circuit diagrams and how to design a circuit board.</p>
 <p></p>